danielsaidi/SwiftUIKit/Sources/SwiftUIKit/SwiftUIKit.docc/SwiftUIKit.md

 ![SwiftUIKit logo](Logo.png)

-SwiftUIKit is a Swift SDK that adds extra functionality to `SwiftUI` and `Swift`.
+SwiftUIKit is a library that adds extra functionality to Swift and SwiftUI.
 It contains additional components, a lot of extensions to native types, and much more.
 The library is divided into the namespaces found in the Topics section below.
-For more information, source code, issues, to sponsor the project etc., visit the [project repository][Repository].